johnnyiller/johnnyiller.github.io/_posts/2015-4-13-jquery-sequential-ajax-promise-deferred.markdown

 This is just a quick tip for anyone searching the interwebs wondering how you can make a bunch of ajax calls on a page one right after another without turning async to false on the ajax request.
 The problem you see is that if you call $.ajax directly in a for loop or as part of an each statement you will trigger a crap pile of ajax requests all at once.
 In theory this is a good way to do things.
 But in practice this could lead to one or more page loads consuming a large amount of server resources and slowing down your app for other users.

 Enter jQuery Deferred's.
-The following code outlines the basic jquery based code that would be required for in order to execute the ajax requests sequentially:
+The following code outlines the jquery based code that would be required in order to execute the ajax requests sequentially:

 {% highlight javascript %}